githubteacher/everyone-july/places/kwisi-Tampa.md

 ## Tampa, FL

 ### Fun Facts
-Pirates, everywhere
+- Pirates, everywhere.
+We have a yearly event called 'Gasparilla,' which is basically pirate Mardi Gras.

 ### Places to Eat
-Bern's Steakhouse (I'm going there tonight, everyone should be jealous)
+- Bern's Steakhouse (I'm going there tonight, everyone should be jealous)

 ### Places to Go
-Busch Gardens
+- Busch Gardens

 ### Places to Avoid
-Town and Country (although I drive through it every day)
+- Town and Country (although I drive through it every day).
+People originally from here call it the ghetto, but they clearly have no idea what a ghetto is.